Homemade Chemical Peel For Acne Scars

 5. Murad Replenishing Multi-Acid Peel

-A gentle yet effective treatment, Murad Replenishing Multi-Acid Peell is a unique, biphase chemical peel that leaves the skin radiant and nourished.
+A gentle yet effective treatment, Murad Replenishing Multi-Acid Peel is a unique, biphase chemical peel that leaves the skin radiant and nourished.
 This peel contains an exfoliant trifecta: Salicylic Acid (BHA), Tranexamic Acid (TXA), and Lactic Acid and Malic Acid (AHAs).
 This effective combination of acids works on different layers of the skin to gently buff away roughness and hyperpigmentation from acne scarring.
 Holy Basil Leaf Extract (Tulsi), an adaptogen, is added to support your skin’s barrier so your skin can resist stress.
 This product can be used daily and is suitable for all skin types and ages.

 6. Alpha-H Beauty Sleep Power Peel